 NAB’s history dates back to 1949 when, under a different name and with different functions, it was part of New Zealand’s military:

-1949 Joint Intelligence Organisation (JIO)
+- 1949 Joint Intelligence Organisation (JIO)

-1953 Joint Intelligence Bureau (JIB)
+- 1953 Joint Intelligence Bureau (JIB)

-1975 External Intelligence Bureau (EIB)
+- 1975 External Intelligence Bureau (EIB)

-1988 External Assessments Bureau (EAB)
+- 1988 External Assessments Bureau (EAB)

-2010 National Assessments Bureau (NAB)
+- 2010 National Assessments Bureau (NAB)

-In March 2010, the External Assessments Bureau became NAB and, in addition to its core assessment function, picked up its role of co-ordinating intelligence assessment and promoting standards of intelligence analysis across the New Zealand Government.
+In March 2010, the External Assessments Bureau became the National Assessments Bureau reflecting its domestic and external mandate.
+In addition to its core assessment function, the National Assessments Bureau picked up its role of co-ordinating intelligence assessment and promoting standards of intelligence analysis across the New Zealand Government.